flavoi/roboearth/README.md

 roboearth
 =========

-Porting of the stack "roboearth" in ROS Fuerte.
+This is a porting of the stack in ROS Fuerte.
+Used in my Master thesis on Ubuntu 12.04 LTS.